AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Normalization

 When we presented the perceptron and the sigmoid neuron, we have seen that the activation function is applied to the value $z = w.x + b$.
-Applied to a neuron with two inputs, we have $z = x1 . w1 + x2 . w2 + b$.
+Applied to a neuron with two inputs, we have $z = x_1 . w_1 + x_2 . w_2 + b$.
 In the examples we have considered so far, all the $x_i$ range within a similar interval.
 In the logical gate example, each $x_i$ is either 0 or 1.
-In the Iris dataset, we can compute the min and max for each input value:
+In the Iris dataset, we can compute the minimum and maximum for each input value:

 ```Smalltalk
 max := OrderedCollection new.